Why a Mobile-First Design Is Essential to Your eCommerce Website?

 67 percent of retail consumers expect a web page to load in four seconds or less.
 As the page load time increases (from 1s to 6s) – the probability of bounce rate (website abandon) increases by 106%.

-Meaning is clear “slow loading times is the main reason visitors would abandon an online purchase”.
+Meaning is clear “Slow loading times are the main reason visitors would abandon an online purchase”.
 Whereas, a faster site can improve visitor satisfaction levels and the number of conversions.

 The other technical approaches we consider are: